5

 8

-The second type of change of states involves the /Plain-Form Verb + ように + なります/ pattern.
-It means [Something/Someone] comes to a habitual state of V-inf.
-For example, someone who studies Japanese eventually comes to understand Japanese.
-That is, the state of not understanding Japanese changes to a habitual state of understanding Japanese.
+The second type of change of state involves the /Plain-Form Verb + ように + なります/ pattern.
+This structure expresses a shift into a new, habitual state—meaning that someone or something comes to be able to do something or comes to do something regularly.
+For example, a person who studies Japanese may eventually come to understand Japanese.
+In other words, the initial state of not understanding Japanese gradually changes into a habitual state of understanding Japanese.

-日本ごが わかるように なりました。 Someone has come to understand Japanese.
+日本ごが わかるように なりました。 I have come to understand Japanese.

-ワインを のむように なりました。 Someone has come to drink wine habitually.
+ワインを のむように なりました。 I have come to drink wine habitually.

 not drink arrow drink